cyrex562/imgui-rs/docs/FAQ.md

 ```

 **Note:** The `io.want_capture_mouse` is more correct that any manual attempt to "check if the mouse is hovering a window" (don't do that!).
-It handle mouse dragging correctly (both dragging that started over your application or over a Dear ImGui window) and handle e.g. popup and modal windows blocking inputs.
+It handle mouse dragging correctly (both dragging that started over your application or over a Dear Imgui window) and handle e.g. popup and modal windows blocking inputs.

-**Note:** Those flags are updated by `ImGui::NewFrame()`.
+**Note:** Those flags are updated by `Imgui::NewFrame()`.
 However it is generally more correct and easier that you poll flags from the previous frame, then submit your inputs, then call `NewFrame()`.
 If you attempt to do the opposite (which is generally harder) you are likely going to submit your inputs after `NewFrame()`, and therefore too late.

 **Note:** If you are using a touch device, you may find use for an early call to `UpdateHoveredWindowAndCaptureFlags()` to correctly dispatch your initial touch.
 We will work on better out-of-the-box touch support in the future.

 **Note:** Text input widget releases focus on the "KeyDown" event of the Return key, so the subsequent "KeyUp" event that your application receive will typically have `io.want_capture_keyboard == false`.
 Depending on your application logic it may or not be inconvenient to receive that KeyUp event.
-You might want to track which key-downs were targeted for Dear ImGui, e.g. with an array of bool, and filter out the corresponding key-ups.)
+You might want to track which key-downs were targeted for Dear Imgui, e.g. with an array of bool, and filter out the corresponding key-ups.)

 ##### [Return to index](#index)

 ---

 ### Q: How can I enable keyboard or gamepad controls?
 - The gamepad/keyboard navigation is fairly functional and keeps being improved.
 The initial focus was to support game controllers, but keyboard is becoming increasingly and decently usable.
-Gamepad support is particularly useful to use Dear ImGui on a game console (e.g. PS4, Switch, XB1) without a mouse connected!
+Gamepad support is particularly useful to use Dear Imgui on a game console (e.g. PS4, Switch, XB1) without a mouse connected!
 - Keyboard: set `io.config_flags |= ImGuiConfigFlags_NavEnableKeyboard` to enable.
 - Gamepad: set `io.config_flags |= ImGuiConfigFlags_NavEnableGamepad` to enable (with a supporting backend).
 - See [Control Sheets for Gamepads](http://www.dearimgui.org/controls_sheets) (reference PNG/PSD for PS4, XB1, Switch gamepads).